yehia67/documentation/client-libraries/0.1/how-to-guides/java/listen-for-transactions.md

 ## Next steps

-Take a look at our [app blueprints](root://blueprints/0.1/introduction/overview.md) for inspiration
+Take a look at our [app blueprints](root://blueprints/0.1/introduction/overview.md) for inspiration.